|

 errorMessage = sendpraat (NULL, "praat", 0, message);

 This causes the program Praat to quit (gracefully), because Quit is a fixed command in one of the menus of that program.
-On Unix and Macintosh, sendpraat returns immediately; on Windows, the timeOut argument is ignored.
+On MacOS and Linux, sendpraat returns immediately; on Windows, the timeOut argument is ignored.
 The return value errorMessage is a statically allocated string internal to sendpraat, and is overwritten by the next call to sendpraat.

 char message [1000], *errorMessage;

 This will work because Play reverse is an action command that becomes available in the dynamic menu when a Sound is selected.
-On Unix, sendpraat will allow Praat at most 1000 seconds to perform this.
+On Linux, sendpraat will allow Praat at most 3000 seconds to perform this.

 Sometimes, it may be unpractical to send a large script directly to sendpraat.
-Fortunately, the receiving program knows the execute directive:
+Fortunately, the receiving program knows runScript:

 char message [100], *errorMessage;